- 1 fresh turkey, about 16 lb.

 - Salt and freshly ground pepper, to taste

-Position a rack in the lower third of an oven and preheat to 325ºF.
+Position a rack in the lower third of an oven and preheat to 425°F.

 Remove the giblets and neck, if included, and reserve for making gravy, if desired.
 Rinse the turkey inside and out with cold water and pat dry with paper towels.
 Trim off and discard excess fat.
-Season the turkey inside and out with salt and pepper, and place 2 Tbs. of the herbs and the bay leaf inside the body cavity.
-If desired, truss the turkey with kitchen twine.
-Spread 2 Tbs. of the butter over the turkey breast and evenly coat the outside of the turkey with the remaining 2 Tbs. herbs.
+Place the onion, celery, thyme, bay leaf and 1 Tbs. of the sage in the body and neck cavities, then season with salt and pepper.
+With kitchen twine, truss the legs together.
+To secure the neck flap to the back, slide a long piece of string under the body, raise it up across the wings and tie the string snug against the center of the breast.
+Brush the turkey with half of the butter and sprinkle with the remaining 1 Tbs. sage, salt and pepper.